Roland Dantes

 Rolando Pintoy Dantes (June 15, 1940 – March 16, 2009) was an actor, champion bodybuilder and Filipino martial artist who trained with Remy Presas for over 30 years.

 He was born on June 15, 1940, in the Philippines.

 He has also trained with other martial arts masters, such as Cacoy Canete and Edgar Sulite.
 He worked several years as a police officer before becoming an actor.

 He is one of the best-known Philippine actors.
 He has had leading roles in different films including "The Pacific Connection" and "Arnis: The Sticks Of Death."
 In addition, Dantes was a bodybuilder who won the "Mr. Philippines" title five times between 1971–1980 and placed in competitions for the titles "Mr. Universe" and "Mr. World".

 Grand Master Dantes died on March 16, 2009.
 He was 68.

+In recognition of his lifelong contributions to the discipline, Dantes was posthumously inducted into the 1st Philippine Martial Arts Hall of Fame on April 23, 2012.